ahmedanwar123/LAN-Chat-Room/README.md

    python server.py
    ```

-4. Run multiple instances of the client script `client.py` and provide a unique nickname for each client:
+4. Run multiple instances of the client script `client.py` and provide a name for each client:

    ```bash
    python client.py